 That's how speculative most of these situations are.
 Even the most successful companies likely had more "50/50" moments than they'd care to remember.
 That's just the life of any young company.
 Yes, when you hit one out of the park, it feels great -- and doing so can result in spectacular returns.
 But for most of us, one or two great calls won't make up for 20 years of bad ones.

 The point is that you can dramatically reduce your risk and most likely enjoy better results by choosing high-quality, dividend-paying companies with which you're already familiar.
 Putting your research efforts into buying those businesses at great prices will likely generate far superior returns than trying to unearth the company that will cure cancer.

 Well done, not well known

-I'm not saying that you must relegate yourself only to those companies with popular names, mind you.
-For instance, businesses such as California Water
+But you also don't have to relegate yourself only to those companies with popular names.
+For instance, a business such as AllianceBernstein

-Whether generally recognized by the masses or not, these are still conservative businesses operating in proven markets, and those are the types of companies you should commit yourself to owning.
+Whether the masses generally recognize it or not, these are conservative businesses operating in proven markets, and those are the types of companies you should commit yourself to owning.
 We're not looking to build wealth in a week and lose it in a month.
 We're hoping to build wealth over a lifetime.

-If you'd like to get some extra sleep while building wealth, consider a no-risk 30-day free trial to Income Investor.
-You'll receive access to all past recommendations and it won't cost you a dime.
+So if you'd like to get some extra sleep while building wealth, consider a no-risk, 30-day free trial to Income Investor.
+You'll receive access to all past recommendations, and it won't cost you a dime.

 Mathew Emmert sleeps well at night, but he has been known to snore occasionally.
 In case you didn't notice, he is the author of Motley Fool Income Investor.
-Of the companies mentioned in this article, he owns shares of Microsoft.
-The Fool has an ironclad disclosure policy.
+Of the companies mentioned in this article, he owns shares of Microsoft and PepsiCo.
+Microsoft is an Inside Value recommendation.
+The Fool has an ironcladdisclosure policy.